 Finding moorings for a widebeam boat

 Finding suitable moorings is something the narrowboat owner can have trouble doing, this is no different really for the widebeam owner.
-Finding a mooring for larger vessel can be even more difficult, especially as most marinas on the inland waterways system are build to accomodate narrowboats.
+Finding a mooring for larger vessel can be even more difficult, especially as most marinas on the inland waterways system are build to accommodate narrowboats.

 However it’s not impossible and our advice whether you are buying a widebeam boat or a narrowboat is to find moorings before you buy.